3.8 Provisions and contingencies

 Market risk comprises of currency risk, interest rate risk and other price risk.
 The Company does not have any exposure to foreign currency or interest rate risk.

 Other price risk is the risk that the fair value of a financial instrument will fluctuate due to changes in market traded price.
-Other price risk arises from financial assets such as investments in equity instruments and mutual funds.
-The company is not exposed to equity price risks arising from equity investments since the entire equity investments is in subsidiary and associate which are held for strategic rather than trading purposes.
-The Company does not actively trade these investments.
-The Company is also exposed to price risk arising from investments in debt mutual funds, but these being debt instruments, the exposure to risk of changes in market rates is minimal.
+The Company is exposed to equity price risk arising from financial assets such as investments in equity instruments and mutual funds.
+The equity investments are in subsidiary and associate which are held for strategic rather than trading purposes and the Company does not actively trade in these investments.
+The Company’s investments in mutual funds are only in debt funds.
+Hence the Company’s exposure to other price risk is minimal.

 b.
 Credit Risk Management

 Credit risk refers to risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
 Credit risk arises primarily from bank balances, investments and trade receivables.
-Credit risk arising from bank balances and investments in mutual funds are limited since the counterparties are reputed banks and financial institution.
+Credit risk arising from bank balances and investments in mutual funds are limited since the counterparties are reputed banks and mutual fund houses.
 The Company has only one customer who is a reputed broker and there is no history of delayed payments and hence the credit risk is minimal.

 c.
 Liquidity Risk Management